LightYagami360/My-Python-Projects/README.md

 ## First code

-This is a repository where I am trying my first codes in Python.
+This is a repository where I am trying my first codes in Python

-This is a calculator I have made in python as my first project.
+This is a calculator I have made in python as my first project

 ```python
 #Addition